 Instead of reacting to projects and life as they come up, having office hours lets you fit things in your schedule where they make sense and keeps you in control.
 When you’re in control you’re able to be more productive, and actually work less.

-Pro tip: if you know you’re more productive at certain times of the day, schedule your day that way.
+Pro tip: if you know you’re more productive or have more energy at certain times of the day, schedule your day that way.
 For example, if you’re most productive in the morning, schedule your project work for the morning.
 If you’re least productive in the afternoon, use the afternoon for client calls or work that doesn’t require a lot of focus.

 Just reading this post doesn’t make a difference.
 You need to actually sit down and figure out your office hours.